CDCgov/phdi/tutorials/harmonization-tutorial.md

 >>> "+447986123456"
 ```

-If we choose not to pass in a parameter of countries, the standardization function will autmatically attempt to parse using the United States' country code.
-If we wish to attempt standardizing using a parsing scheme for another coutry, as in our second example using Great Britain, we must pass in a list of countries to attempt to parse with.
+If we choose not to pass in a parameter of countries, the standardization function will automatically attempt to parse using the United States' country code.
+If we wish to attempt standardizing using a parsing scheme for another country, as in our second example using Great Britain, we must pass in a list of countries to attempt to parse with.
 Note that the standardization function is also robust to the use of a delimiter--functionality remains unchanged whether a `.`, `-`, or even ` ` is used.
 We can also standardize an entire list of phone numbers at once, as with names:

 ```python
 from phdi.harmonization import standardiation